amita-roy/Appointment-booking-app-frontend/README.md

-# Encapture Frontend
+# Encapture Frontend (Final Capstone)

 > Project built with React & Redux.
 This project is frontend of an appointment booking app for salon services.
 I have used "Talwind" for style.
+This app built for tablet to desktop screen ( >= 768) size.
 User can take following actions:

     - User can sign up to salon app
     - User can sign in with existing account